bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/iteration_protocols.md

 ### Non-well-formed iterables

-If an iterable's `@@iterator` method doesn't return an iterator object, then it's considered a _non-well-formed_ iterable.
+If an iterable’s `@@iterator` method doesn’t return an iterator object, then it’s considered a *non-well-formed* iterable.

 Using one is likely to result in runtime errors or buggy behavior: